 6.20.1 Applicability to language

-C allows scoping so that a variable that is not declared locally may be resolved to some outer block and that resolution may cause the variable to operate on an entity other than the one intended.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.20 is applicable to C. C allows scoping so that a variable that is not declared locally can be resolved to some outer block and that resolution can result in the variable found not being the one expected.

 In the following example, because the variable name var1 was reused, the printed value of var1 is possibly unexpected.